AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 The **Set Mask** options let you choose which attribute groups are to be cleared (for example, you could leave the pan/tilt in the programmer but clear everything else).
-The top \[Set Mask\] button lets you choose which attributes will be cleared - or you can use the attribute group buttons to set the mask.
+The top <Keys.SoftKey>Set Mask</Keys.SoftKey> button lets you choose which attributes will be cleared - or you can use the attribute group buttons to set the mask.
-\[Set Mask to Clear Nothing\] disables all attributes from being cleared to give you a clean slate to start with and \[Set Mask to Clear All\] enables all attributes to be cleared.
+<Keys.SoftKey>Set Mask to Clear Nothing</Keys.SoftKey> disables all attributes from being cleared to give you a clean
+slate to start with and <Keys.SoftKey>Set Mask to Clear All</Keys.SoftKey> enables all attributes to be cleared.

 You can also clear all the mask attributes by pressing the <Keys.HardKey>Options</Keys.HardKey>/\<Attribute Options\> button will clear the mask.